peteamiri/Tutorials/Programming_Languages/Python/readme.md

     print("Error:", e)
 ```

-User-defined exceptions in Python allow you to create a hierarchy of exception classes tailored to your application's needs.
+User-defined exceptions in Python allow you to create a hierarchy of exception classes tailored to your application has needs.
 They provide flexibility in error handling and help improve code readability and maintainability by clearly defining error conditions.

 ## Defining Clean-up Actions
 In Python, defining clean-up actions is often done using the `try`, `except`, and `finally` blocks.
 The `finally` block is used to define a piece of code that will be executed no matter what, whether an exception occurs or not.
 This is useful for tasks such as closing files, releasing resources, or performing other cleanup operations.

-Here's how to define clean-up actions in Python with extensive examples:
+Here has how to define clean-up actions in Python with extensive examples:

 ### 1. Basic `finally` Block: